 All jobs have complications and problems.

 Make sure you’re not piling on more problems by keeping your office space in a state of disrepair.
 Make an effort to organize your workspace and keep it organized to ensure your work processes flow as smoothly as possible.

-If you’re a supervisor, consider sending out a memo to staff to keep office clean to help promote office cleanliness.
+If you’re a supervisor, consider sending out a memo to staff to keep the office clean to help promote office cleanliness.

 Remember, a healthy organization starts at the top.